-Service-oriented I see as a focus on and fulfillment from “what” you do in a way (the service itself), whereas control-oriented is a focus on and fulfillment from “how” (such as being ordered to do that service).
-Service I will simply define here as the practically-executed completion of real, non-sexual tasks done to make someone’s life easier.
+Service oriented I see as a focus on and fulfillment from what you do in a way (the service itself), whereas control oriented is a focus on and fulfillment from how (such as that service being wrapped in protocol).
+Service I will simply define for the purposes of this post as the practically executed completion of real, nonsexual tasks done to make someone’s life easier.

 Anticipatory service I see as service that is done without a direct order.
 Refilling the coffee cup before being told to, for example.

 Reactive service I see as service that is done following a direct order, like refilling the coffee cup after being told to.

 There are some things that kind of ride the line between anticipatory and reactive, such as following standing orders or a repeating list of tasks.
 If you make a pot of coffee every day without prompting, but you were to told make a pot of coffee every day, a year ago—is that anticipatory or reactive?
 What if a year ago you were told to always refill the coffee cup before it’s down to a third of the way full, and now do it without any prompting?
 The answer is probably somewhere between it depends and both, and neither.

 Realistically, a lot of dynamics aren’t one-hundred percent service or one-hundred percent control, nor is the service within them (assuming there is a service component) one-hundred percent reactive or one-hundred percent anticipatory.
 Hence I define things as what the focus is on.

 So how do these ideas correlate?